dtalmood/Escape/README.md

   9. Throw Object
   10. Drop Object
   11. Scriptable Object
-  12. Simple Inventory System to keep track of items picked up by the player
+  12. Inventory that you can view your items you have picked up
-  13. Save and Load button, to keep items from previous time playing
+  13. Monster which hunts the player
+  14. Monster roams and searces for the player
+  15. Detailed Enviornment
+  16. House the player can explore
+  17. Open and close Hood of Car
+  18. Enivoornemnts sounds
+  19. Open and close door in house
+  20. Main Memu
+  21. Game Over
+  22. Win Screen
+  23. If you open hood can you repair the car to end the game

 **Future Updates:**
-  1. Flash Light
-  2. Game Over Screen
-  3. Usable Health Potions
-  4. Non Playable Characters
+  1. Chase Music when mosnter is chasing the player
+  2. Better Enviornment sound
+  3. Different Level for a full length Story

 **System Requirments:**
 As the game is still in its early development stages, the graphical components can be run by most low-end computers.